 - 5.1.
 The agreed funds will be issued to the Council as grant payments under section 31 of the Local Government Act 2003.
 The Council may pass on the funding to a third party (e.g. Registered Providers) as appropriate to deliver the delivery target, complying with the Subsidy Control Act 2022. - 5.2.
 Table 2 sets out the timetable for payments to be made to the Council.
-Payment of the Year 1 allocation will be made in February 2023.
-The Year 2 allocation will be paid once the Council has demonstrated that at least 60% of the Year 1 allocation has been committed ('the spend requirement').
-This will be paid in line with timings outlined in Table 2.
+Payment for Tranche 1 allocation will be made in July 2023 or August 2023.
+The Tranche 2 allocation will be paid once the Council has demonstrated that at least 60% of the Tranche 1 allocation has been